The Threat Landscape

 | Nation states | Intelligence | High-value targets |

-Most people only face opportunistic attackers.
-Focus your defenses there first.
+Most people only ever face opportunistic attackers.
+Defend against those first.

 Common Attack Vectors